Skip to content

 What is the best time to visit Cabo Rojo?

-December through April offers ideal weather with minimal rain and comfortable temperatures.
+December through April offers ideal weather with minimal rain, comfortable temperatures, and peak flamingo viewing at Laguna de Oviedo.
 Avoid July through September when extreme heat and hurricane season make conditions challenging.
 Mid-week visits typically offer the emptiest beaches.

 How many days do you need in Cabo Rojo?